Climate change, industry, parks, air and water quality are issues that are debated in congress, compete for funding and enpassion many Minnesotans.

 October 3, 1972 - Corridor of open space is the plan for the acquisition of land.
 Ken Simons, Planning Coordinator for the Office of Open Space Planning, speaks about the 1972 acquisition of 3,000 acres of land to protect unique systems such as flood plains, ground water tables, recreation, aminities or pleasing vistas and to offset development.

 October 3, 1972 - The Minnesota Airport Commission voted to request the federal aviation administration to grant the variants to the annual amount of money made available to the MAC for airport puposes.
-This variance would allow Device to skim off accidential spillage is proposed.
-Mr. Camphrey (sp?), breakage in underground line, jet fuel surfaced and wound up in the Mississippi river.
-This device would prevent that, according to Mr. Camphrey(sp?).
+This variance would allow device to skim off accidental spillage is proposed.
+Breakage in underground line, jet fuel surfaced and wound up in the Mississippi River.
+This device would prevent that, according to Edwin Caffrey, Director of Public Affairs.

 October 13, 1972 - Periodic discharges spurting from local manholes.
 Sewer working cleaning up foam in the streets from sewer back-up.
 Manholes covers are blown off the manhole.
 The color of the foam and discharged is described.
 The city claims that the man hole covers haven't actually blown off.